GraphicsPrinciples/GraphicsPrinciples.github.io/index.md

 A tutorial on "Effective visual communication for the quantitative scientist" is in submission.
 A pre-print can be found at: [https://arxiv.org/abs/1903.09512](https://arxiv.org/abs/1903.09512)

-Example code for the case studies will be available online soon.
+Example code for the case studies is available [here](https://github.com/GraphicsPrinciples/Tutorial-viz-com).